 My neighbors mow with an aggressive neatness that does Martha Stewart proud.
 No blade is left to grow longer than a quarter of an inch above standard.
 Each neighbor lives on an acre of sterile Kentucky blue against which an untamed edge of forest forever threatens.
 They mow religiously, once a week, just before church.
 They grab their hymnals in one hand and their gas can in the other and righteously tame the wanton brambles and locust saplings chomping at their yards.
 “Keeps the ticks and the ragweed down,” they insist.

 I’m sure they’re right, but I subscribe to a less formal maintenance plan.
 I mow about once a month.
 And I only do about half the 3 acres my house sits on.
-I plant natives, they fail or take over as they are wont.
+I plant natives, they fail or take over as they are want.
+I use a scarifier when it gets really bad to make sure everything is taken care of, on the edges particularly.
 I weed the woods, removing the garlic mustard and multiflora roses as religiously as the neighbors mow their patches.
 I dislike telling nature how to behave.
 I only mow around the horse fencing.
 That way I can actually find the broken boards when I get around to mending, which someday I will.
 When I mow, I never pick up the fallen branches beforehand.
 I expect the blades on my mowers to cowboy the eff up and take the pain.

 One of my mowers, the John Deere, just got back from Mitch’s.
 Mitch is the repair guy, good friend of the family.
 We see him a lot.
 The John Deere is really old and it costs us more to maintain than it did to buy it.
 It belches, backfires, squeals when the grass is too high to be cut in one sitting.
 We refuse to raise the height of the deck to give it some relief.
 Toughens the mower in my opinion.
 Mitch stands behind all his work, but he won’t give us a service contract for the Deere.
 “Don’t need it,” he says.
 “Nothing runs like a Deere,” he says, while running like a deer in the opposite direction.